Strip escalators and elevators never seem to work. Here’s why.

 “We have something down pretty much every day, from some kind of vandalism, repair or service,” he said.

-Barnes said she and her husband visit Las Vegas about once a year, and enjoy exploring different casinos up and down the strip.
+Barnes said she and her husband visit Las Vegas about once a year and enjoy exploring different casinos up and down the Strip.
 It was much easier five years ago, before her husband suffered a stroke.
-Now, he uses a scooter to make his way along the Strip.
+Now, he uses a scooter to navigate the Strip.

 “It was quite an inconvenience,” she said.
 “We kept running into elevators and escalators, in a couple of cases, that were broken down.
 You’re going further through and around and up and down (the Strip) to get someplace, and oh, that one’s not working, so you have to go to another (elevator). … It was so frustrating.”

-Ted Newkirk, founder of gaming and tourism tips website Access Vegas, said broken down escalators and elevators have been a recurring problem among travelers for years.
+Ted Newkirk, founder of gaming and tourism tips website Access Vegas, said broken-down escalators and elevators have been a recurring problem for tourists for years.
 Even for those who don’t use scooters, climbing long flights of stairs in triple-digit weather can sour visitors’ vacations.

 “They love them when they work.
 The old days of waiting to cross the street and dodging cars have become a thing of the past,” he said.
 “However, since there is no other alternative to get across the street, they are a significant impediment when not working.”